 Argh!
 Gasparilla season is officially upon us!
 It’s that time of year when Tampa locals and visitors from all over gather together in their swashbuckling best to party like a pirate.
 And what better way to celebrate than with a festive pirate parade?

-Gasparilla has been a Tampa tradition since 1904 when a newly formed group called Ye Mystic Krewe of Gasparilla gathered on horseback to “invade” the May Parade in honor of legendary pirate, Jose Gaspar.
+Gasparilla Parades and the Gasparilla pirate parade has been a Tampa tradition since 1904 when a newly formed group called Ye Mystic Krewe of Gasparilla gathered on horseback to “invade” the May Parade in honor of legendary pirate, Jose Gaspar.
 Today, there are more than 70 Krewes along with hundreds of local groups and organizations that participate.

 What’s great about Tampa’s parade season is that there is something for everyone.
 Whether you want something kid-friendly or are looking for some adult time, here’s what’s coming up.